Growth and Development, Ages 1 to 12 Months [en Español]

 Development of new skills

-- Don't spank your baby or use other types of corporal (physical) punishment.
-A baby between 1 month and 12 months is too young to understand what is "good" and "bad" behavior.
+- Don't spank your baby or use other types of corporal (physical) punishment .
+A baby age 1 month to 12 months is too young to know that there are certain ways he or she should behave.
 Try distracting a child who is doing something wrong or something that might be dangerous.
 For example, if your baby tries to pull the dog's tail, you can find a toy to get his or her attention, and then move the dog to another area.

 - Don't worry about "spoiling" your baby.
 You can't spoil a baby at this age.
 Hold your child, and give him or her as much love and attention as you can.
 Your love and patience are critical for helping your child grow into a happy and confident toddler.